NrgXnat/container-service/docs/command.md

         - **as-a-child-of** - The name of a [wrapper input](#wrapper-inputs)—either external or derived—that refers to an XNAT object, or the name of a [wrapper output](#output-handling) that creates an XNAT object.
 The output files will be uploaded as a new child of that object.
         - **label** - The label of the new Resource that will be created from these files.
         - **format** - The format of the files that will be uploaded to the new Resource.
+        - **content** - The content label of the files that will be uploaded to the new Resource.
+        - **description** - The description of the files that will be uploaded to the new Resource.
+        - **tags** - The list of tags on the files that will be uploaded to the new Resource.

 ## Mounts